Basics: The Chou Dynasty | The Long-Lasting Ancient Chinese Chou

 During the Warring States period within the Chou dynasty, a class of scholars developed, whose members included the great Chinese philosopher Confucius.
 The Book of Changes was written during the Chou Dynasty.
 The philosopher Lao Tse was appointed librarian for the historical records of the Chou kings.
 This period is sometimes referred to as the One Hundred Schools Period.

 The Chou banned human sacrifice.
 They saw their success over the Shang as a mandate from heaven.
 Ancestor worship developed.

 Start of the Chou Dynasty:

-Wuwang ("Warrior King") was the son of the leader of the Chou (Zhou) located on the western border of the Shang's China in what is now Shaanxi province.
-He formed a coalition with the leaders of other states to defeat the last, evil ruler of the Shang.
+Wuwang ("Warrior King") was the son of the leader of the Chou (Zhou), who were located on the western border of the Shang's China in what is now Shaanxi province.
+Wuwang formed a coalition with the leaders of other states to defeat the last, evil ruler of the Shang.
 They succeeded and Wuwang became the first king of the Chou dynasty (c.1046-43 B.C.).

 Division of the Chou Dynasty:

 Conventionally, the Chou dynasty is divided into the Western or Royal Chou (c.1027-771 B.C.) and the Dong or Eastern Chou (c.770-221 B.C.) periods.
 The Dong Zhou itself is subdivided into the Spring and Autumn (Chunqiu) period (c.770-476 B.C.), which was named for a book supposedly by Confucius and when iron weapons and farm implements replaced bronze, and the Warring States (Zhanguo) period (c.475-221 B.C.).